watson-developer-cloud/node-red-labs/node-RED_labs/README.md

 Now you have build your first Hello World flow.
 Test it by clicking on the 'Inject node', you will see some output in the debug window on the right (click on 'Debug' to change the view from info to debug).

 ##Nodes used in the labs
-In this section several nodes will be described which will be used in the labs which can be found [here](../../../../Watson-Node-Red-Samples).
+In this section several nodes will be described which will be used in the labs.
 The labs will use these services to create Watson applications.

 ### http in node